Normal Function

 Cole disease

-At least three ENPP1 gene mutations have been identified in people with Cole disease.
-People with this disorder have areas of unusually light-colored skin (hypopigmentation), typically on the arms and legs, and spots of thickened skin on the palms of the hands and the soles of the feet (punctate palmoplantar keratoderma).
+Variants (also called mutations) in the ENPP1 gene have been identified in people with Cole disease.
+People with this condition typically have areas of unusually light-colored skin (hypopigmentation) on the arms and legs and spots of thickened skin on the palms of the hands and the soles of the feet (punctate palmoplantar keratoderma).

-The ENPP1 gene mutations that cause Cole disease change the structure of the SMB2 domain, which alters its interaction with the insulin receptor and affects cell signaling.
-The resulting impairment of ENPP1's role in melanin transport and keratinocyte development leads to hypopigmentation and keratoderma.
-The mutations may also impair the protein's ability to control calcification, which likely accounts for the abnormal calcium deposits that occur in some people with this disorder.
-For reasons that are unclear, the changes in insulin signaling resulting from these ENPP1 gene mutations do not seem to affect blood glucose control.
+The ENPP1 gene variants that cause Cole disease lead to a change in the structure of the SMB2 domain, which alters its interaction with the insulin receptor and affects cell signaling.
+These variants cause cells to make a version of the ENPP1 protein that does not function properly.
+As a result, ENPP1's role in melanin transport and keratinocyte development are impaired, which leads to hypopigmentation and the punctate palmoplantar keratoderma.
+The protein's role in calcification may also be impaired, which likely accounts for the abnormal calcium deposits that occur in some affected individuals.
+For reasons that are unclear, the changes in insulin signaling that are caused by these ENPP1 gene variants do not seem to affect blood glucose control.

 More About This Health ConditionGeneralized arterial calcification of infancy

-More than 40 mutations in the ENPP1 gene have been identified in individuals with generalized arterial calcification of infancy (GACI), a life-threatening disorder characterized by calcification in the blood vessels that carry blood from the heart to the rest of the body (the arteries).
-The mutations that cause GACI are thought to impair the ENPP1 protein's role in extracellular ATP breakdown and the production of pyrophosphate.
-Reduced availability of pyrophosphate likely interferes with the control of calcification in the body and leads to the signs and symptoms of GACI.
+Variants in the ENPP1 gene have been identified in individuals with generalized arterial calcification of infancy (GACI), a life-threatening disorder that is characterized by calcification in the blood vessels that carry blood from the heart to the rest of the body (the arteries).
+People with variants in the ENPP1 gene may produce an altered version of the ENPP1 protein that cannot properly assist in the breakdown of ATP and the production of pyrophosphate.
+Reduced availability of pyrophosphate likely interferes with the regulation of calcification in the body, leading to the signs and symptoms seen in infants with GACI.

 More About This Health ConditionOther disorders

 A normal variation (polymorphism) in the ENPP1 gene has been associated with an increased risk of type 2 diabetes (the most common form of diabetes).
-Type 2 diabetes is caused by resistance to the hormone insulin, which results in impaired control of blood glucose.
-The polymorphism associated with type 2 diabetes leads to the production of a protein with the protein building block (amino acid) glutamine in protein position 121, written as Q121, rather than the amino acid lysine in this position (K121).
-The Q121 variant of the ENPP1 protein inhibits the function of the insulin receptor more strongly than the K121 version, increasing insulin resistance and the risk of type 2 diabetes.
+Type 2 diabetes is caused by resistance to insulin, which results in impaired control of blood glucose.
+People with this polymorphism have a version of the ENPP1 protein where the protein building block (amino acid) glutamine replaces the amino acid lysine at protein position 121.
+This altered version of the protein is called Q121, while the version of the protein with lysine is known as K121.
+The Q121 variant of the ENPP1 protein inhibits the function of the insulin receptor more than the K121 version.
+This increases insulin resistance and the risk of type 2 diabetes.

 Other Names for This Gene